 What would I have done if, as a spotty, self-conscious, fourteen-year-old, a brain tumor had been discovered hiding just below my braids?

-I’ve no idea, but my friend Grace doesn’t have to imagine.
+I’ve no idea, other than freak out, but my friend Grace doesn’t have to imagine.

 When pain paints over every inch of our lives, how do we carry on?
 How do we believe and trust God in our darkest moments?